Victorien-bnt/Victorien-bnt/README.md

 About Me 👨‍💻

 I’m focused on:
 Salt diffusion modeling: Creating and analyzing 2D models (MATLAB, Python).
 IoT and automation: Managing smart systems, including a connected greenhouse with ESP32/Arduino and Home Assistant.

 🔭 Current Projects:

 Simulating salt diffusion-convection in water (MATLAB, Python).
 Managing a smart greenhouse with sensors for temperature, humidity, and light.
 Automating home devices with Home Assistant (lights, speakers, water systems).
 Developing a Flask server.

-👯 Collaboration Interests
+👯 Collaboration Interests:

 Environmental or physical system modeling projects.

-🌱 Currently Learning
+🌱 Currently Learning:

 API integration for IoT and home automation.

 # 💻 Tech Stack: